 Seeing protein crystals in a different light

-An international team of researchers from the MPSD (Max Planck institute for the Structure and Dynamics of Matter) at the Center for Free-Electron Laser Science in Hamburg, the University of Toronto (Canada), the Diamond Light Source in Oxford (UK) and the EMBL (European Molecular Biology Laboratory) Hamburg has found that two of the worlds brightest light sources have more in common than originally anticipated.
+An international team of researchers from the MPSD at the Center for Free-Electron Laser Science, the University of Toronto (Canada), the Diamond Light Source in Oxford (UK) and the EMBL (European Molecular Biology Laboratory) Hamburg has found that two of the worlds brightest light sources have more in common than originally anticipated.
 Although they operate on very different timescales, synchrotrons and XFELs can produce data of equivalent quality as long as serial data collection is used in the imaging process.
 These findings open up a new avenue for collaborative applications.
 The team’s work has been published in Science Advances.

 All life is dynamic and so are its molecular building blocks.
 The motions and structural changes of biomolecules are fundamental to their function.
 However, understanding these dynamic motions at a molecular level is a formidable challenge.
 For decades, researchers have relied on X-rays provided by more than fifty synchrotron light sources around the world and made use of protein crystals to understand the molecular architecture of the building blocks of life.

 In recent years, researchers designed a new generation of X-ray light sources to comprehend even the fastest motions in proteins: X-ray free electron lasers (XFEL).
 Uniquely, these ultrabright light sources can capture snapshots of protein dynamics within fractions of a trillionth of a second.
 However, their light pulses destroy the protein crystals and therefore several thousand have to be examined to obtain a complete structure – in contrast to canonical structure determination at synchrotrons using only a single crystal.
 Hence at XFELs each crystal is exposed only once to the X-ray beam and rapidly replaced by a new one.
 This process is called serial data collection.